conor1982/Python_Module/README.md

 * f(x)
 * g(x)
 * h(x)
+For example the values of the g(x) would be 0,1,4,9.

 The scipy tools along with the linspace function from Numpy are then on these variables to create a visually smoother plot.
+This uses the min value and max value from variable x and smooths it out over 500 equally spaced samples.

 Example of Plot without scipy.interpolate
 ![image](https://user-images.githubusercontent.com/60179438/77672274-9b497100-6f80-11ea-8ec0-1498312115ad.png)